Review our new Local Plan

 The borough’s previous Local Plan and related strategies were successful in helping to mould the borough into the welcoming and successful place that it is today.
 The new Local Plan will have a similar role, responding to the latest challenges we face as a borough and listening to the views of local people to help shape an even better future for decades to come.

-More information on the Local Plan and how you can submit your views can be found on our new dedicated website: www.epsom-ewell.gov.uk/localplan
+More information on the Local Plan can be found on our new dedicated website: www.epsom-ewell.gov.uk/localplan

 Current Epsom and Ewell Local Plan